Organic Eprints frontpage

 Wier, Mette; Hansen, Lars Gårn and Smed, Sinne (2001) Explaining Demand for Organic Foods.
-Paper presented at 11th annual EAERE Conference, Southhampton, UK, June 2001.
+Paper at: 11th annual EAERE Conference, Southhampton, UK, June 2001.

 Summary